Creator: Veena Sud

-The homicide detectives Sarah Linden (Mireille Enos from World War Z ) and Stephen Holder (Joel Kinnaman, known for Netflix’s Altered Carbon) investigate murders, obviously, and each one with their own singularities.
+The homicide detectives Sarah Linden (Mireille Enos) and Stephen Holder (Joel Kinnaman) investigate murders.
+Each homicide with singularities.

 Having watched the whole thing, I can say for sure that it became one of my favorite series.
 An episode from the second season in special is probably one of the best episodes I have ever seen.